-An Environment defines the container template a Session runs on — its operating system, networking policy, and preinstalled dependencies.
+An Environment defines the container template a Session runs on: its environment type, networking policy, preinstalled dependencies, setup script, and metadata.
 You can build different Environments for different scenarios: a strictly isolated audit environment, an analytics environment with data-science libraries, or an open-network environment for general development.

 An Environment is the infrastructure layer beneath a Session: